haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Range: Touch
 Components: V, S
 Duration: Concentration, up to 1 hour
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 161

 You touch a nonmagical weapon.
 Until the spell ends, that weapon becomes a magic weapon with a +1 bonus to attack rolls and damage rolls.
 At Higher Levels.
 When you cast this spell using a spell slot of 4th level or higher, the bonus increases to +2.
 When you use a spell slot of 6th level or higher, the bonus increases to +3.